Beyond Chunks and Graphs: Retrieval-Augmented Generation through Triplet-Driven Thinking: Introduction

 To address these issues, two primary research directions have emerged, each with its own challenges. \textbf{Multi-Round RAG} leverages the LLM's reasoning abilities by decomposing complex questions into sequential sub-queries.
 While effective at traversing multi-hop knowledge paths, it is time and \textit{token-consuming}, often requiring numerous (3-6) LLM calls in each round~\cite{trivedi_interleaving_2023, xu_harnessing_2025, shen2024gear}, and up to around 8 rounds in total~\cite{trivedi_interleaving_2023}.
 Additionally, it also faces the challenge of \textit{compression loss}.
 On the other hand, \textbf{Graph RAG}~\cite{edge_local_2024, han2024retrievalsurvey, peng2024graphragsurvey} structures the corpus into a knowledge graph to retrieve logically connected information.
 However, this approach is hindered by an expensive and error-prone graph construction process due to \textit{entity ambiguity} issue~\cite{hoffart2014discovering}, \textit{redundancy} in retrieval from high-degree nodes~\cite{peng2024graphragsurvey}, and the difficulty LLMs face when understanding the graph structures ~\cite{chai2023graphllm}.
+The challenges of the above two lines of work lead to a question:

+\begin{flushleft} \emph{Can we directly use the triplets as the fundamental unit of RAG, thus avoid the entity' ambiguity caused by entity level and compression loss caused by chunks level?} \end{flushleft}